terraform-compliance/cli/docs/pages/usage/index.md

 [~] $ terraform plan -out plan.out                           # To create the plan
 [~] $ terraform show -json plan.out > plan.out.json          # To convert the plan.out to JSON format just after the plan
 ```

+### -tv / --terraform-version
+{: .d-inline-block }
+OPTIONAL
+{: .label .label-yellow}

+In some use cases where a `plan` file is provided without converted into JSON format, then `terraform-compliance`
+requires `terraform executable` in order to convert this with `-t / --terraform` argument explained above.

+If you don't have `terraform executable` exist in your system (like running from Docker), then you might
+want to provide `-tv / --terraform-version` argument to ask `terraform-compliance` to download & install
+given terraform version within your system.
+In these kind of scenarios, use this argument.

+By default, the latest version of `terraform` will be installed in the Docker image on each `terraform-compliance` release.

 ### -q / --quit-early
 {: .d-inline-block }